sharemind-sdk/auction-demo/README.md

 ```

 ### Keydb module configuration
-In order to use the keydb database module one needs to configure the Sharemind
+In order to use the keydb database module, one needs to configure the Sharemind
 Application Server or Emulator to load the database module.
-Under the modules
+One should add the
-configuration one should add the following:
+following under the modules configuration:

 ```INI
 [Module keydb]